raskalito/Sync360Docs/Sync360 Syntax Guide.md

 # SYNC 360 ENGINE

 The following documentation describes the syntax for programming scripts for Sync360 application.
 Sync360 is ETL tool which executes Sync360 scripts, it is build on .NET Framework version 4.6.2 and derives a lot of types from it.
 When Sync360 engine executes a script file, each command in the script file execute one by one in a single thread.
 The Sync360 application as any ETL tool has predefined list of connectors for external systems which can be used to perform CRUD operations against their data.
+The connector for Dynamics CRM is most advanced and has support of all syntax capabilities, for other connectors support may vary.
 The access to specific connector in context of script execution depends on configuration files used for script execution, meaning there is a configuration file where the name of connection explictly set along with type of connection and authetification information.

 # GENERAL SCRIPT SYNTAX